Achilles, hero of the Trojan War in Greek mythology

 Odysseus, king of Ithaca: cunning, endurance, and the ten-year journey home from Troy — Polyphemus, Circe, the Underworld, the Sirens, and the return.

-Orpheus, son of Apollo: the lyre that moved all nature, descent into the Underworld for Eurydice, the fatal glance, and the founding of the Orphic mysteries.
+Orpheus, son of Oeagrus and the Muse Calliope: the lyre that moved all nature, the descent for Eurydice, the fatal glance, and the Orphic mysteries.

 Bellerophon, Greek hero of Corinth: false accusation, capture of Pegasus, victory over the Chimera, exploits in Lycia, and the fall that punishes his hubris against the gods.